ay0408/EnhancedDOSS/README.md

 ## Note

-For details of our methods and discussion, please see our paper entitled "Differentially Private Mechanisms Using Enhanced Direction-Oriented Smooth Sensitivity".
+For details of our methods and discussion, please see our paper entitled "Differentially Private Mechanisms Using Enhanced Direction-Oriented Smooth Sensitivity". (to appear at IEEE CCWC 2026)

 ### Contact
 Akito Yamamoto